Alone Organises Lecture in Remembrance of Ogoni 9

-As part of activities to mark the 23rd anniversary of the killing of nine Ogoni leaders, Social Action’s Community Advocacy Centre in Bori on 10th November 2018 organised a lecture and sensitisation program on oil pollution in Ogoniland.
+As part of activities to mark the 23rd anniversary of the killing of nine Ogoni leaders, Alone’s Community Advocacy Centre in Bori on 10th November 2018 organised a lecture and sensitisation program on oil pollution in Ogoniland.

 Guest speaker, Legborsi Saro-neebani spoke about the Ogoni struggle for resource justice which culminated UNEP assessment of polluted sites in Ogoniland.
 Mr. Saro-neebani traced the history of the Ogoni struggle leading to the formation of the Movement for the Survival of the Ogoni People (MOSOP) in 1990 and presentation of the Ogoni Bill of Rights (OBR) to the government of Nigeria, as well as the processes leading to the ousting of Shell from Ogoniland in 1993, the killing of the Ogoni four in 1994 and the eventual killing of the Ogoni nine in 1995.